 VMs have finite capabilities because the hypervisors that create them are tied to the finite resources of a physical machine.
 Containers, on the other hand, share the same operating system kernel and package applications with their runtime environments so the whole thing can be moved, opened, and used across development, testing, and production configurations.

-Red Hat has supported virtualization development for a long time.
-We’ve been improving the Kernel-based Virtual Machine (KVM) hypervisor—part of the Linux® kernel—and contributing to KVM and oVirt since both communities were founded.
-Now, the KVM hypervisor is the core of all major OpenStack and Linux virtualization distributions and is the base of many Red Hat products.
-It’s gone on to set records for overall performance and for running the largest quantity of well-performing VMs on a single server.
+We've supported virtualization development for a long time—improving the Kernel-based Virtual Machine (KVM) hypervisor and contributing to KVM and oVirt since both communities were founded.
+The KVM hypervisor is now the core of all major OpenStack® and Linux® virtualization distributions, and it's set records for overall performance and for running the largest quantity of well-performing VMs on a single server.

 Keep exploring virtualization